Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 * Set the environment variable `VISION_ENDPOINT` to the endpoint URL.
 It has the form `https://your-resource-name.cognitiveservices.azure.com`, where `your-resource-name` is your unique Azure Computer Vision resource name.

 * Set the environment variable `VISION_KEY` to the key.
 The key is a 32-character Hexadecimal number.

+Note that the client library does not directly read these environment variable at run time.
+The endpoint and key must be provided to the constructor of `ImageAnalysisClient` in your code.
+The code snippet below reads environment variables to promote the practice of not hard-coding secrets in your source code.

 ### Create and authenticate the client